laginha/yard/docs/resource/crud.md

 As you have noticied in the example above, the *CRUD* methods may return any object as it is not limited to django's `HttpResponse`.
 You can return a `int` for status code or any other object (including model instance and querysets) for the response content.

-For this feature, *Yard* mostly relies on [Django-Simple-Response app](https://github.com/laginha/django-simple-response).
+For this feature, *Yard* mostly relies on [django-easy-response app](https://github.com/laginha/django-easy-response).
 Check out [its documentation](https://github.com/laginha/django-simple-response/blob/master/docs/serialization.md).